bdgcypher/AXIS/README.md

 # Axis
-Axis is a chat application similar to Discord that allows users to communicate with each other in real-time.
+Axis is a personal group chat application similar to Discord or Slack that allows users to communicate with each other in real-time, in groups or through direct messaging.
 This project uses the GetStream API to handle chat functionality and provide a seamless chat experience for users.
 You can check it out now by going to https://axis-chat.netlify.app/ and logging in with username and password "guest".

 ## Usage

-This application is created as a fun way for my friends and I to communicate and as a way for me to practice with api calls, React useContext, localStorage, and complex component structures.
+This application was created as a fun way for my friends and I to communicate and as a way for me to practice with api calls, React useContext, localStorage, and complex component structures.

 ## Features